halsp/core/packages/core/README.md

 Most built-in result functions pass in optional `body` parameters

-When an error occurs, `ErrorMessage` can be returned uniformly, and the built-in functions whose name ends with `Msg` accepts the `ErrorMessage` parameter
+When an error occurs, `HttpErrorMessage` can be returned uniformly, and the built-in functions whose name ends with `Msg` accepts the `HttpErrorMessage` parameter

 ## Sfa environment